Introduction to the Hadoop Ecosystem

 6. Apache Flume

-It is a distributed service collecting a large amount of data from the source (webserver) and moves back to its origin and transferred to HDFS.
-The three components are Source, sink, and channel.
+It is a distributed service collecting a large amount of data from the source (webserver), moving back to its origin, and transferring it to HDFS.
+The three components are the source, sink, and channel.

 7. Hadoop Map Reduce

-It is responsible for data processing and acts as a core component of Hadoop.
+It is responsible for data processing and is a core component of Hadoop.
 Map Reduce is a processing engine that does parallel processing in multiple systems of the same cluster.
-This technique is based on the divide and conquers method, and it is written in java programming.
-Due to parallel processing, it helps in the speedy process to avoid congestion traffic and efficiently improves data processing.
+This technique is based on the divide and conquer method, written in java programming.
+Parallel processing helps in the speedy process to avoid congestion traffic and efficiently improves data processing.

 8. Apache Pig

-Data Manipulation of Hadoop is performed by Apache Pig and uses Pig Latin Language.
-It helps in the reuse of code and easy to read and write code.
+Apache Pig performs Data Manipulation of Hadoop and uses Pig Latin Language.
+It helps reuse code and is easy to read and write code.

 9. Hive

 It is an open-source platform for performing data warehousing concepts; it manages to query large data sets stored in HDFS.
-It is built on top of the Hadoop Ecosystem. the language used by Hive is Hive Query language.
-The user submits the hive queries with metadata which converts SQL into Map-reduce jobs and given to the Hadoop cluster, consisting of one master and many numbers slaves.
+On top of the Hadoop Ecosystem, it is constructed.
+Hive Query Language is the language that Hive employs.
+The user submits the hive queries with metadata which converts SQL into Map-reduce jobs and is given to the Hadoop cluster, consisting of one master and many numbers slaves.

 10. Apache Drill

-Apache Drill is an open-source SQL engine which process non-relational databases and File system.
+Apache Drill is an open-source SQL engine that processes non-relational databases and File systems.
 They are designed to support Semi-structured databases found in Cloud storage.
 They have good Memory management capabilities to maintain garbage collection.
 The added features include Columnar representation and using distributed joins.

 11. Apache Zookeeper